 Von Wobeser y Sierra SC is instantly recognised in the international arbitration community thanks to the reputation of its founding partner, Claus Von Wobeser.
 It also fields a strong corporate team and is possibly the only law firm in Mexico with a finely balanced strength in both areas, making it well served to assist companies with the most challenging legal matters.
-The firm’s diversification, and its undeniable strength in counter-cyclical practice areas, most notably in disputes, has helped contribute towards a successful 2020.
+The firm’s diversification, and its undeniable strength in counter-cyclical practice areas, most notably in disputes, has helped contribute towards its success.

 The corporate offering features a team of energetic and knowledgeable young partners who assist clients in complex, strategic work that is often multidisciplinary.
 There is also a leading antitrust team, as well as respectable offerings in several other areas, including, tax, environment, energy and labour, intellectual property and trade.